 As an entrepreneur or a marketer, you are bound to love the product that you are trying to sell.
 However, the magic happens only when you trigger a strong emotion in the minds of your potential customers as well.
-It could be humour, curiosity, admiration, empathy, rational justification, sensitivity or anything else that can help your customers associate with your brand.
+It could be humor, curiosity, admiration, empathy, rational justification, sensitivity, or anything else that can help your customers associate with your brand.

 How do you do that?
 The answer lies in ‘Stories’.
 Since childhood, we are ingrained to love stories.
-Audience are too busy to hear about your product features, but if you tell them a good story, you are already in-roads to build a connection.
+The audience is too busy to hear about your product features, but if you tell them a good story, you are already inroaded to build a connection.

 So, what kind of stories can work for your business?
 Here are some typical approaches successfully used by marketers.